Charles Peace

-Charles Peace (14 May 1832 – 25 February 1879) was an English burglar and murderer, who embarked on a life of crime after being maimed in an industrial accident as a boy.
+Charles Peace (14 May 1832 – 25 February 1879) was an English burglar and murderer, who embarked on a life of crime after being injured in an industrial accident in a steelworks when he was 14 years old, when a hot steel rod entered his leg.
+He had a lifelong limp after the accident.

-After killing a policeman in Manchester, he fled to his native Sheffield, where he became obsessed with his neighbour's wife, eventually shooting her husband dead.
+After killing a policeman in Manchester, he fled to his native Sheffield, where he became obsessed with his neighbour's wife, eventually fatally shooting her husband.
 Settling in London, he carried out multiple burglaries before being caught in the prosperous suburb of Blackheath, wounding the policeman who arrested him.
 He was linked to the Sheffield murder, and tried at Leeds Assizes.
-Found guilty, he was hanged at Armley Prison.
+Found guilty, he was hanged at Armley Gaol.
 His story has inspired many authors and film makers.

 Early life and crimes

-Charles Frederick Peace was born on 14 May 1832, in Darnall, Sheffield.
+Charles Peace was born on 14 May 1832, in Darnall, Sheffield.
 He was the youngest son of shoemaker John Peace and his wife Jane, a naval surgeon's daughter.
+Peace attended schools in Pitsmoor, Dinnington and Paradise Square, before becoming an apprentice at Millsands in Sheffield.
 At age fourteen, Charles was permanently crippled in an accident at a steel-rolling mill.

 In 1854, he was found guilty of multiple burglaries and sentenced to four years' penal servitude.
 In 1859 he married a widow named Hannah Ward.
 Soon afterwards he committed a major burglary in Manchester, nearly killing a police officer who came to arrest him, and was sentenced to six years' penal servitude.

 For a while after this, Peace seems to have concentrated on his picture-framing business.
 He then began working on the North Eastern Railway, from which he was sacked for absenteeism.
-After moving back to the Sheffield suburb of Darnall, Peace made the acquaintance of a civil engineer named Dyson.
+After moving back to the Sheffield suburb of Darnall, Peace made the acquaintance of a civil engineer named Arthur Dyson.